 Paul is Yamnuska’s Program Director and a fully certified international mountain guide originally from the UK.
 He has been active in the outdoors for over 20 years, during which he has climbed and skied extensively in all corners of the Alps, as well as the Himalayas, Norway, North America, Canada and Alaska.
 For more than a decade Paul delivered and managed all aspects of climbing, mountaineering and back country ski courses for the British Armed Forces, which ranged from a variety of introductory programs to training and assessment courses at all levels.
 More recently Paul was the Director of Operations for the Tri Services Alpine Training Centre, but after living in the Alps for 5 years he decided to move to Canada.
 He instantly decided he wasn’t going back, although he has said he must return at some point to climb 2 more routes in order to complete the 6 classic north faces of the Alps.

 Marketing Manager, Sylvia Watson

 Sylvia graduated from our Mountain Skills Semester in 2002 and then, deciding to relocate to Canmore from Ontario, she joined the Yamnuska team.
 In 2005 Sylvia was promoted to the Office Manager, overseeing the accounting and finance and assisting with logistics and marketing projects.
 She is a keen rock climber and skier and competes in many running & cycling events, having recently taken up duathlons and triathlons.
 Sylvia is a certified nordic ski instructor with the Canadian Association of Nordic Ski Instructors.
-She recently returned from a year away to focus primarily on marketing.
+She now focuses primarily on marketing.
 Sylvia lives in Canmore with her husband Kevin and her twins Keira and Caden.